webforj/webforj-documentation/docs/components/login.md

 ## Internationalization (i18n)

-The titles, descriptions, labels, and messages within the Login component are fully customizable using the `LoginI18n` class.
+The titles, descriptions, labels, and messages within the login component are fully customizable using the `LoginI18n` class.
 This flexibility allows you to tailor the login interface to meet specific localization requirements or personalization preferences.

 The demo below illustrates how to provide a German translation for the login dialog, ensuring that all interface elements are adapted to the German language to enhance user experience for German-speaking users.